J0914/MidnightOil/README.md

 ## Landing Page

 On the Landing page you have the option to login or sign up for a new account.
 There is also a demo user account if you'd like to test the site without entering any personal information.
+(All of the users seeded in the database are characters from The Witcher, so the demo's name will make more sense to other fans once that feature goes live!
+I love easter eggs.)

 ![splash](https://i.ibb.co/DW9tx87/splash.png)